New Luxury Vinyl Flooring (L.V.F.) (Tile or Plank) - Installations

 Follow-up Activities and Initial Maintenance

-Wolfe Flooring picks up all flooring product scraps.
-The customer will need to sweep the LVT, but we suggest you wait 24 hours.
+- Wolfe Flooring picks up all flooring product scraps.
+The customer may need to sweep the LVT, but we suggest you wait 24 hours.